NuevoFoundation/workshops/readme.md

 # Nuevo Foundation Workshop files

 This page explains how to create and test workshop files locally on your machine.
+Make sure you are added as a contributor.

 ## Setup Steps

 1. **Install the git command line** - instructions to do this can be found on the [GitHub website](https://help.github.com/en/articles/set-up-git)

-2. \*_Install Hugo_ - Follow the [Hugo setup instructions](https://gohugo.io/getting-started/installing).
+2. **Install Hugo** - Follow the [Hugo setup instructions](https://gohugo.io/getting-started/installing).

 3. **Clone the project locally** - From the command line, type `git clone https://github.com/NuevoFoundation/workshops.git`

-4. \*_Run the project locally_ Navigate to the newly created `workshops` folder and run the following command `hugo server -D` to run Hugo locally (-D will show draft posts).
+4. **Run The Project Locally** - Navigate to the newly created `workshops` folder and run the following command `hugo server -D` to run Hugo locally (-D will show draft posts).
 You should see something similar to this:

 <pre>
 danielfe@DanielfeMac:~/\_Repos/workshops (master)\$ hugo server -D